phenyque/pyvbap/README.md

 ## Examples and scripts

-Under ./examples, there are some example applications using VbapPanner.

 ### pan_to_file.py

 Command line utility that reads a mono signal from a .wav file and pans it to a given position in a given loudspeaker format.
 Your own loudspeaker positions can be passed using a .toml file, there is an example file "5d0.toml" provided.